emmabrodina/lab1/README.md

    - Implemented after ADI, as it generalizes the Thomas Algorithm for block tridiagonal systems where each matrix element is a submatrix (block).
 This structure is typical for 2D discretized problems.

 3. **SOR Method**:
    - The SOR (Successive Over-Relaxation) method was implemented last to achieve faster convergence, especially for solving large-grid elliptic equations.
-The adjustable relaxation parameter \( \omega \) allows for tuning to improve the rate of convergence.
+The adjustable relaxation parameter w (omega) allows for tuning to improve the rate of convergence.

 4. **Solutions for Tasks**:
    - The solutions are presented with LaTeX-formatted equations, including coefficients and boundary/internal conditions, followed by visualization and conclusions.